businessman drawing colorful light bulb with IPV6 abbreviation, new technology idea concept

 However, it was cumbersome to deploy into existing networks.
 As a result, IPsec could be more commonly deployed in many IPv4 scenarios.
 This is in contrast to IPv6, which initially had the notion that fundamental security functionality had to be included in the base protocol to be used on any Internet platform.

 The main difference between IPv6 and IPv4 is the size of addresses: 128 bits for IPv6 versus 32 bits for IPv4—the increase in address size results in a larger IPv6 header.
 The minimum size of the IPv6 header is twice the size of the IPv4 minimum header.
-The Internet has evolved to use IPv6 and the new structures of IPv6.
-The threats have also evolved to cope with the size and hierarchical nature of IPv6.
+The Internet has evolved to use IPv6 and its new structures.
+Threats have also evolved to cope with the size and hierarchical nature of IPv6.

 IPv6 attacks